-- Black sandshell (Ligumia recta), a state-listed mussel species of special concern, and lake sturgeon (Acipenser fulvescens), a state-listed fish species of special concern, have been documented in the Minnesota River in the vicinity of the proposed project.
-These species are particularly vulnerable to deterioration in water quality, especially increased siltation.
-As such, it is important effective erosion prevention and sediment control practices be implemented and maintained throughout the duration of the project.
-Containment measures for dredge sediment, debris, and other construction material generated by individual development projects should be in place to prevent adverse material from entering the river. - The Natural Heritage Information System (NHIS) tracks bat roost trees and hibernacula plus some acoustic data, but this information is not exhaustive.
+- Great Plains toad (Anaxyrus cognatus), a state-listed species of special concern, was documented in the vicinity of the proposed project.
+This species is found in remnant prairies and grasslands in Western Minnesota.
+They breed from May to July in highly ephemeral water-filled prairie depressions and have adapted to breed in flooded agricultural fields.
+Given the presence of these rare toads, the DNR recommends that the use of erosion control mesh, if any, be limited to wildlife-friendly materials. - The Natural Heritage Information System (NHIS) tracks bat roost trees and hibernacula plus some acoustic data, but this information is not exhaustive.
 Even if there are no bat records listed nearby, all seven of Minnesota's bats, including the federally endangered northern long-eared bat (Myotis septentrionalis), can be found throughout Minnesota.
-During the active season

-(approximately April-November) bats roost underneath bark, in cavities, or in crevices of both live and dead trees.
+During the active season (approximately April-November) bats roost underneath bark, in cavities, or in crevices of both live and dead trees.
 Tree removal can negatively impact bats by destroying roosting habitat, especially during the pup rearing season when females are forming maternity roosting colonies and the pups cannot yet fly.
 To minimize these impacts, the DNR recommends that tree removal be avoided from June 1 through August 15.